WikiWatershed/monitor-my-watershed/README.md

 The source code for the EnviroDIY Mayfly loggers, examples, and libraries are hosted in GitHub at https://github.com/EnviroDIY.

 ## Credits
 Funding for this work was provided by the William Penn Foundation under grant 158-15.
-Any opinions expressed herein are those of the authors and do not necessarily reflect the views of the William Penn Foundation.

 The authors gratefully acknowledge the work and contributions of the EnviroDIY community and those who participated in testing and advancing the Monitor My Watershed Data Sharing Portal software.